 The airport serves Liverpool and the North West of England.
 Apart from domestic services, there are flights to European destinations, the Near East, and North Africa.

-Liverpool John Lennon Airport is the tenth busiest Airport in the UK.
+Liverpool John Lennon Airport is the thirteenth busiest Airport in the UK.

 View Larger Map